somia/ninchat-sdk-ios/README.md

 The host application must define the following keys in its `Info.plist` file:

 * `NSPhotoLibraryUsageDescription` - For accessing photos
+* `NSPhotoLibraryAddUsageDescription` - For saving chat images to photos album
 * `NSMicrophoneUsageDescription` - For video conferencing
 * `NSCameraUsageDescription` - For video conferencing